 The health dangers of boiling hot liquid coming into contact with plastic and remaining there for many minutes while the liquid cools down isn’t usually recognized by consumers.
-The reason is because by the time they buy it, the containers are either on a shelf or even more misleading, in the refrigerated section of the dairy aisle.
+The reason is that by the time they buy it, the containers are either on a shelf or even more misleading, in the refrigerated section of the dairy aisle.

 It’s not just about the food … the packaging must be considered as well to determine whether a product is safe to consume or not.

-Safe Options for Alternative Milks
+Safe Options for Alternative Milk

-In sum, if you are in need of plant based milk alternatives, it is worth your time to make it yourself!
+In sum, if you are in need of plant-based milk alternatives, it is worth your time to make it yourself!
 Here are a few recipes on this blog to get you started:

-Another safe option is for food manufacturers to use cold press technology to sterilize alternative milks instead of heat, then package, and ship refrigerated if using non-glass containers.
-Of course, shelf life may be reduced this way and the costs of production and delivery are much greater.
+Another safe option is for food manufacturers to use cold press technology to sterilize alternative milk instead of heat, then package, and ship refrigerated if using non-glass containers.
+Of course, the shelf life may be reduced this way and the costs of production and delivery are much greater.
 Shipping frozen and keeping frozen at the store would likely be a more practical solution as shelf life would be months instead of days.